Itsurō Terada: Chief Justice

-At age 66, Terada replaced Hironobu Takesaki as Chief Justice on April 1, 2014, when Takesaki reached the date of his retirement.
+At age 66, Terada replaced Hironobu Takesaki as Chief Justice on 1 April 2014, when Takesaki reached the date of his retirement.

 Terada as Chief Justice, was formally appointed by the Emperor after being nominated by the Cabinet; which in practice, is known to be under the recommendation of the former Chief Justice.

 It was the first time since the ratification of the Japanese Constitution in 1947, that a father and son have both held the top judiciary position.
+He retired on 8 January 2018, when he reached the mandatory retirement age of 70.

-He retired on January 8, 2018, when he reached the mandatory retirement age of 70.
+In June 2020, Terada was appointed adviser to the Imperial Household Agency.